joetjo/jopLauncher/README.md

 - |-> history count entry also in constant ( with window height adjustement )
 - show the original name on mapping when a mapping was already done
 - title for history display
+- add remove and rename ignore to exclude

 migration note:
 - remove ".exe" from storage